© Błażej Łyjak | Dreamstime.com

 Share Your Experience

 Do you have restless leg syndrome (RLS)?
 How do you find relief?
-Do any of the strategies listed above work for you?
+Do any of the strategies for restless leg syndrome treatment listed above work for you?
 Share your experience in the Comments section below.

 Am J Health Syst Pharm.
 2006 Sep 1;63(17):1599-612.

 BMC Res Notes.
 2014 Dec 15;7:911.

 Sleep Med Rev. 2014 Nov 4. pii: S1087-0792(14)00119-1.